coatyio/coaty-js/docs/README.md

 # Coaty JS Documentation Website

 This folder contains a Jekyll based website which hosts the Coaty JS framework documentation on GitHub Pages at [https://coatyio.github.io/coaty-js/](https://coatyio.github.io/coaty-js/).

 ## Website Content

-Documentation content is hosted in the subfolders `man` and `tsdoc`.
+Documentation content is hosted in the subfolders

-The `man` subfolder contains Coaty JS manuals in markdown format.
+* `man` - contains Coaty JS manuals in markdown format,

-The `tsdoc` subfolder contains the Coaty JS framework API documentation generated automatically whenever a new `coaty-js` framework release is created (using `npm run cut-release`).
+* `api` - contains the Coaty JS framework API documentation generated automatically whenever a new Coaty JS framework release is created (using `npm run cut-release`).

 GitHub Pages has been configured to host the static website content from the `/docs` folder on the master branch.
-This means that each time, changes to `man` or `tsdoc` folders are pushed on the master branch, GitHub Pages automatically regenerates the documentation website.
+This means that each time, changes to `man` or `api` folders are pushed on the master branch, GitHub Pages automatically regenerates the documentation website.

 ## Previewing the website locally